ethersphere/bee-docs/docs/bee/installation/install.md

   In the following section we print our `swarm.key` file contents to the terminal.
 Do not share the contents of your `swarm.key` or any other keys with anyone as it controls access to your Gnosis Chain account and can be used to withdraw assets.
 :::

-As part of the process of starting a Bee full node or light node the node must issue a Gnosis Chain transaction which is paid for using xDAI.
-We therefore need to find our node's Gnosis Chain address.
-We can find it by reading it directly from our key file:
+As part of the process of starting a Bee full or light node the node must issue a Gnosis Chain transaction to set up its chequebook contract.
+We need to find our node's Gnosis Chain address in order to deposit xDAI which will be used to pay for this initial Gnosis Chain transaction.
+We can find our node's address by reading it directly from our key file.
+The location for your key file will differ depending on your system and startup method:

 ### Bee Service